Lutheran Church-Hong Kong Synod

 The Lutheran Church—Hong Kong Synod (Chinese: 香港路德會) is a confessional Lutheran (信義宗) church body in Hong Kong.
 The LCHKS has nearly 40 congregations.
-The LCHKS grew from the China mission of The Lutheran Church–Missouri Synod (LCMS), which was established in the early 1900s.
+The LCHKS grew from the China mission of The Lutheran Church – Missouri Synod (LCMS), which was established in the early 1900s.
 Many of the LCHKS parishes and schools are listed below.

 History

 In 1915, missionaries were sent to China by The Lutheran Church–Missouri Synod (LCMS).
 The missionaries preached the Gospel along the Yangtze River (Changjiang) in Hupeh and Szechwan.

-After 1949, during the Chinese Civil War when the Communist Party of China expelled Christian missionaries after gaining control of Mainland China, the LCMS missionaries planned to return to the United States.
-However, they decided to stay and start evangelical work in Hong Kong when they saw so many Chinese Civil War refugees in Hong Kong.
-Later, The Lutheran Church–Missouri Synod Hong Kong Mission was established.
+Following the Chinese Civil War, LCMS missionaries Rev. Wilbert Holt, Gertrude A. Simon, Martha Boss, and Lorraine Behling relocated from China to Hong Kong.
+From 1950 to 1954, the LCMS missionaries founded the Concordia Bible Institute to provide theological training to people in Hong Kong.

-The Hong Kong Mission developed into an independent local church and registered as The Lutheran Church—Hong Kong Synod (LCHKS).
+The Hong Kong Mission developed into an independent local church and registered as The Lutheran Church—Hong Kong Synod (LCHKS) in 1977.
 Currently, the LCHKS has about 9.000 baptized members.

+In March 2018, the Asian headquarter of LCMS International Mission moved from Hong Kong to Taiwan, and LCMS sold three properties which was used by the gospel ministry of LCHKS.
+The move caused the LCHKS to suspend the partnership with LCMS.

 Currently, the LCHKS is operating schools at kindergarten, primary, secondary levels serving nearly 20,000 students throughout Hong Kong.